Skip Global navigation and goto content

 All proposed new constructions and modifications to existing pools require approval from the Department.
 Annual Permits issued by the Department are valid from July 1 through June 30.
 These permits must be applied for and renewed annually.

-Permit Types
+Permit Types and Feeds

-• Pool and Bathing Places greater than 25,000 gallons/$250.00
+• Pool and Bathing Places greater than 25,000 gallons: $250.00

-• Pools of 25,000 gallons or less/$125.00
+• Pools of 25,000 gallons or less: $125.00

-• Exempted Condominiums with over 32 units/$50.00
+• Exempted Condominiums with over 32 units: $50.00

-• Non-Routine Inspection/$40.00
+• Non-Routine Inspection: $40.00

 Regulatory Code